TristanCacqueray/tristancacqueray.github.io/content/mitadi-web.md

 The workflow goes as follow:

 - Move the raw/high quality files to the cdn folder.
-- Run an automated script to generate web preview and setup metadata.
+- Run a script to generate web previews and setup metadata.
 - Add tags.

-For example, given a `song.flac` and `demo.mp4`, the script run the following commands:
+For example, given a `song.flac` and `demo.mp4`, the script runs the following commands:

 ```bash
 # Set metadata